bredelings/BAli-Phy/doc/man/character-properties.md

   specified genetic code.

 **--format=text|tsv**
 : Output format (default: text).
-Positive-selection text reports show the representative codon and amino acid, probability, posterior dN/dS mean and standard deviation, and source letter, using three decimal places.
-Its TSV output contains `probability`, `dNdS-mean`, `dNdS-sd`, and `dNdS-median`; the dN/dS fields are empty if the corresponding property is unavailable.
-Both formats use one-based coordinates for readers.
+Positive-selection TSV reports contain `model-averaged-probability`, three `model-averaged-dNdS-*` fields, and the corresponding `conditioned-*` fields.
+Conditioned fields are empty when unavailable.
+Both formats use one-based coordinates.

 **--sort=column|increasing|decreasing**
 : Order completed rows (default: column).
 Increasing and decreasing use the selected representative score.
 For an all-column ordinary report, they use the column's middle value for the statistic selected by **--by**.
 Equal values have no defined secondary order.
+Positive-selection reports sort by model-averaged probability.

 **--condition=NAME**
 : Use only samples in which the named Boolean model condition is true.